A comparative tour through the simulation algorithms for max-stable processes: A survey of simulation approaches

 \section{A survey of simulation approaches}

-In this section, we will give an overview over existing algorithms for the simulation of a max-stable process $\{Z(\bm{x})\}_{\bm{x} \in K}$ on a compact domain $K$.
-Since any max-stable process can be obtained from a simple max-stable process by marginal transformations, we restrict our attention to this standard case.
+In this section, we will give an overview over existing algorithms for the simulation of a simple max-stable process $\{Z(\bm{x})\}_{\bm{x} \in K}$ on a compact domain $K$.
 Almost all simulation approaches are based on the fact that any sample-continuous simple max-stable process $Z$ possesses a \emph{spectral representation}